pendragons-code/LISBDIE/README.md

   To run: `python3 LISBDIEv4.py`
   Due to numerous request for better documentation, I went ahead to make some big changes to the ReadME

-  As you can see the version 4 is in it's own branch and not in the main as i would also like to work on optimizing the ramen code!

   **For power users 👉 👉:**